vitejs/vite/docs/guide/migration.md

 Read the full breaking changes in [Rollup's release notes](https://github.com/rollup/rollup/releases/tag/v4.0.0) for build-related changes in [`build.rollupOptions`](/config/build-options.md#build-rollupoptions).

+If you are using TypeScript, make sure to set `moduleResolution: 'bundler'` (or `node16`/`nodenext`) as Rollup 4 requires it.
+Or you can set `skipLibCheck: true` instead.

 ## Deprecate CJS Node API

 The CJS Node API of Vite is deprecated.
 When calling `require('vite')`, a deprecation warning is now logged.
 You should update your files or frameworks to import the ESM build of Vite instead.